kudobuilder/kudo/keps/0010-package-manager.md

 For example, the `/kafka/2.2.0` folder (with whatever underlying structure) is zipped to `kafka-2.2.0.tgz`, where `2.2.0` is the current SemVer version of the Package.

-The versioni of a Package ( e.g. `kafka-0.1.0` or `kafka-0.2.0` ) is not matching the current version of KUDO itself but follows its own SemVer timeline.
-The zipped Framework, then called Package, is made available through any HTTP Server.
+The version of a Package (e.g., `kafka-0.1.0` or `kafka-0.2.0`) does not have to match the current version of KUDO itself but it follows its own SemVer timeline.
+The zipped Framework, called Package, is made available through any HTTP Server.

 Our official repository is hosted on Google Cloud Storage and following a flat structure: